How to move, store and trade duty-suspended and duty-paid excise goods.

 Dealing in duty-paid excise goods

-If you intend to import into the UK, or arrange the importation of, excise goods that are duty-paid, or released for consumption, in another EU member state for a commercial purpose, the goods will be liable to excise duty in the UK.
+If you intend to import into the UK, or arrange the importation of, excise goods that are duty-paid, or released for consumption, in an EU member state for a commercial purpose, the goods will be liable to excise duty in the UK.
 There are 3 different ways in which duty-paid excise goods can be imported into the UK for a commercial purpose:

 - the standard UK duty-paid scheme for unregistered commercial importers